leedo/alice/README.md

     $ ./bin/alice
   You can view your IRC session at: http://localhost:8080/view

-DESCRIPTION
-    Alice is an IRC client that can be run either locally or remotely, and or
-    $ ./bin/installdeps.pl
-  Then:
-    $ ./bin/alice

-  You can view your IRC session at: http://localhost:8080/view

 ##DESCRIPTION

 Alice is an IRC client that can be run either locally or remotely, and